bajamircea/bajamircea.github.io/_posts/2025-08-06-qmail-retro.markdown

 //or
 dtline += "\n";
 {% endhighlight %}

-So this leads to the conclusion that for concatenating string we should rather have code like the one below, which throws an exception in low memory conditions (low memory conditions are exceptional).
+So this leads to the conclusion that for concatenating string we should rather have code like the one above, which throws an exception in low memory conditions (low memory conditions are exceptional).
 That is linked to having less source code (the exception throwing code is hidden from view).
 He says that he should have considered a tool like Bjarne Stroustrup's cfront.
 I would